wiredhut/wiredflow/README.md

 and incorporation into industrial systems step-by-step.
 However, we recommend starting to use the library as a tool for prototyping.
 It could be especially convenient for IoT applications data processing (data from sensors often can be delivered via MQTT protocol).
+So wiredflow is pretty good solution for continuous streaming workflows.
 It allows configuring HTTP/HTTPS, MQTT, database connectors, schedulers, and much more to use all of it through pure Python.

 Below is a Q&A section to make it clearer